GlobalWebIndex/randagen/README.md

 AWS_DEFAULT_REGION=???
 ```

-Then you're all set, use `gwiq/randagen` docker image :
+Then you're all set, use `gwiq/randagen` docker image with sample data definition :
  - use `-v` flag to make output data (in case of FS storage) accessible
  - don't forget to change `-Xmx` appropriately